octopus-network/octopus-docs/src/general/octopus-faq.md

 ## Frequently Asked Questions (FAQs)

 *This FAQ focuses on technical questions for users interested in developing Octopus Appchain.
-If you have a more general question, you may wish to search for the answer on our [Octopus Network FAQ](https://oct.network/#faqs).
-If you have a question that is not answered, please feel free to ask on [Octopus Discord](https://discord.gg/6GTJBkZA9Q).*
+If you have more general questions, please search for the answers in our [Octopus Network FAQ](https://oct.network/#faqs).
+Furthermore, feel free to ask questions on [Octopus Discord](https://discord.gg/6GTJBkZA9Q).*

-**Does the Octopus Network have the Collator as like Polkadot?**
+**Does the Octopus Network have Collators like Polkadot?**

-No. The Collator maintain parachain by collecting parachain transactions and producing state transition proofs for Relay Chain validators.
-But each Appchain in Octopus Network is an **independent** blockchain built for specific applications, similar to [Compound Gateway](https://compound.cash/) and [Polymesh](https:// polymath.network/polymesh), the Octopus Relay is a smart contract on the NEAR.
-The security of the Appchain is provided by the OCT holders participating in the Staking and running the Appchain Validators, so the Octopus Network does not require Collators.
+No. The collators in Polkadot maintain parachain by collecting parachain transactions and producing state transition proofs for Relay Chain validators.
+In Octopus Network, each Appchain is an **independent** blockchain, similar to [Compound Gateway](https://compound.cash/) and [Polymesh](https://polymath.network/polymesh), and an Appchain node can be bootstrapped as a validator by staking OCT on the Octopus Relay or being delegated by delegators, which are leased as security by the Appchain.
+Therefore, no Collators needed to collect Appchains' data.
+For more information, please refer to the section "Security" in Octopus Network White Paper.

-**Can Appchain developers customize the block time?**
+**Can Appchain developers customize the block creation time?**

-The block time is customizable, and it is [3s](https://github.com/octopus-network/barnacle/blob/master/runtime/src/lib.rs#L156) in the Barnacle template.
+The block creation time is customizable, and it has a [default value](https://github.com/octopus-network/barnacle/blob/master/runtime/src/lib.rs#L156) in the Barnacle template.